 Laws limit the amount of time a driver can spend behind the wheel to 60 hours per week, but it is common for drivers to exceed that limit, simply because they are paid by the mile.
 Covering more distance in shorter times provides incentives for truck drivers to maximize their time on the roads, often at the expense of their own safety and the safety of others.

-These Problems Impact All Motorists
+Dangerous Trucking Practices Impact All Motorists

 Operating a big rig requires much skill.
 Trucks can weigh up to 80,000 pounds and can be difficult to drive.
 The job is much more physically demanding than most people realize.
 The fact that drivers now do their jobs for longer periods means that fatigue has become a significant problem in the trucking industry.
 The high turnover rate also means that workers are less experienced.
 That’s important because less experienced drivers are more likely to be involved in crashes.